ansys/pre-commit-hooks/README.rst

 Add required directories
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using any custom templates or licenses, copy the .reuse and LICENSES directories from this repository into the target repository.
-If you are using the default Ansys template and MIT.txt license, skip this step.
-By default, the hook will copy the LICENSES/MIT.txt, .reuse/templates/ansys.jinja2, and .reuse/dep5 into the target repository when the hook runs.
+If you are using the ansys.jinja2 template and MIT.txt license, skip this step.
+By default, the hook will make symbolic links from its "assets" directory containing LICENSES/MIT.txt and .reuse/templates/ansys.jinja2 to your repository when the hook runs.
+The .reuse and LICENSES directories will be deleted once the hook is done running.

-The LICENSES and .reuse folders are required for the hook to run correctly.
+If you are using a custom template, create a directory named ``.reuse``, and if you are using a custom license, create a directory named ``LICENSES`` in the root of your repository.
+The custom template cannot be named ``ansys.jinja2``, otherwise it will be removed after the hook is done running.
+The custom license cannot be named ``MIT.txt`` for the same reason.
+The ``.reuse`` and/or ``LICENSES`` directories will have to be committed to your repository and will not be removed once the hook is done running as long as there are custom templates or licenses in those directories.
 Your project should have the following layout:

  ::